 Italian parsley adds a nice freshness to the dish.
 Spoon the stew it over the rice, making sure to add some of the flavorful juices.

-Hope you like this Spanish Seafood Stew with Garbanzo beans and Chorizo served over Jasmine rice!
+Hope you like this Spanish Seafood Stew with Garbanzo beans and Chorizo served over Basmati rice!

 Related: 20 Simple Healthy Seafood Recipes!

 Spanish Seafood Stew with Chorizo and Chick peas

 A flavorful and hearty Spanish Seafood Stew with Garbanzo Beans and Chorizo (or soy chorizo) served over Saffron-infused Basmati Rice!